123doubleplay/123doubleplay.github.io/en/_posts/2021-01-30-change-rule.md

 For the moment, I leave you with the reflection of this brief analysis on this topic.
 What has gotten you where you are will not necessarily get you where you want to go, even if you want to stay where you are.
 That the rules and the answers change, require us to constantly innovate in order to survive or excel.
 You need evolution, adapt to new changes or be yourself who creates the change.

 <br/>
-Se el cambio que quieres ver en el mundo – Mohandas Gandhi
+Be the change you want to see in the world - Mohandas Gandhi